Lemongrass (Cymbopogon flexuosus) Essential Oil from dōTERRA®

 - Heightens awareness and promotes a positive outlook

 - To help soothe aching joints or muscle sprains, combine equal parts fractionated coconut oil and lemongrass oil, and rub topically on area of concern.

 - Use to flavor entrées and meat dishes, while promoting healthy digestion.

 - Rub or spritz on skin before going outside, to naturally repels insects.

 Lemongrass oil is intended for topical, aromatic or dietary use.
 Dilution for sensitive skin is recommended.

 - Diffusion: Use three to four drops in the diffuser of your choice.

 - Internal use: Dilute one drop in 4 fl oz of liquid.
-The FDA has certified lemongrass as GRAS.
+Lemongrass is certified as GRAS.